Baldwin effect: "A New Factor in Evolution"

-Selected offspring would tend to have an increased capacity for learning new skills rather than being confined to genetically coded, relatively fixed abilities.
-In effect, it places emphasis on the fact that the sustained behaviour of a species or group can shape the evolution of that species.
-The "Baldwin effect" is better understood in evolutionary developmental biology literature as a scenario in which a character or trait change occurring in an organism as a result of its interaction with its environment becomes gradually assimilated into its developmental genetic or epigenetic repertoire.
+Selected offspring would tend to have an increased capacity for developing new skills.
+The Baldwin effect thus places emphasis on the fact that the sustained behaviour of a species or group can shape the evolution of that species, often being understood in evolutionary developmental biology as a scenario in which a character or trait change occurring in an organism as a result of its interaction with its environment becomes gradually assimilated into its developmental genetic or epigenetic repertoire.
 In the words of the philosopher of science Daniel Dennett:

 An update to the Baldwin effect was developed by Jean Piaget, Paul Weiss, and Conrad Waddington in the 1960s–1970s.
 This new version included an explicit role for the social in shaping subsequent natural change in humans (both evolutionary and developmental), with reference to alterations of selection pressures.

-Subsequent research shows that Baldwin was not the first to identify the process; Douglas Spalding mentioned it in 1873.
+More recently, lack of familiarity with Darwin's exposition of transitional habits in his 1859 book On the Origin of Species has led some scientists to claim that, in 1873, Douglas Spalding was the first to identify the process now known as the Baldwin effect, as discussed by Baldwin in 1896.